 When all user traffic has stopped and all network elements terminated its operations, the ANC notifies the NMS about the end of the AN operation through a ShutOff message before ending its operation.

 The ANC of a released AN may stay in a hibernated state listening to potential messages coming from the NMS.
 Such hibernated state of the ANC reduces the time to reinvoke an AN.

+Mapping to IEEE 802 technologies

+Power-up and initialization are covered in the specifications of IEEE 802 technologies only where physical interfaces are specified or special care has to be taken to reach a particular state for starting the operation.